 Although it can be frustrating to deal with static noise in your AirPods, this can be rectified by following the steps highlighted below.
 So keep reading to find out why are my AirPods making static noise and how to fix it!

-If you are experiencing static buzzing noise or crackling static noises while using your AirPods, it will leave you wondering, why are my AirPods making static noise?
-Fortunately, this is a quick fix.
-Make sure that you have the latest software on your connected iPhone, iPad, iPod touch, or Mac.
+If you are experiencing static buzzing noise or crackling static noises while using your AirPods, make sure that you have the latest software on your connected iPhone, iPad, iPod touch, or Mac.

-The following are the most common causes of your AirPods making static noise while connected.
+The following are the other common causes of static noise on AirPods.

 Pairing Issues